 Peach Creek Vineyards uses only 100% Texas grapes.
 If they do not use grapes from their own vineyard or locally, they get grapes from the High Plains.
 They use a co-op where they get the grapes and the facility also gives Ken the opportunity to make the wine right there.
 Ken makes the wine at the winery if they use grapes locally such as from Mound Prairie Vineyard, Nettles Creek Vineyard, and Grovener Estate Vineyards, or their own vineyard.

-Wines which were available at Peach Creek Vineyards when I first visited were:
+Wines that were available at Peach Creek Vineyards when I first visited were:

 - Bodacious – Cabernet Sauvignon blend